retrocomputacion/retrobbs/readme.md

  - Show album art if embedded in MP3 files (and dialog is enabled)
  - New `mode` config file parameter allows for platform specific versions of menu entries
  - Added user preferences, both global and plugin specific
+ - New plugin game *Mindle*, a Wordle clone, guess the computer science/videogame/tech term.
+Supports high scores for registered users

 __Changes/Bug fixes__:
  - Simplified initial terminal feature check, now is more reliable.